comharris/readme/README.md

-# reading
+# README

-This is a project to try out GitHub Pages and to document for myself some materials I'd like to keep handy.
+This is a README file for Ian Tien.